Anne de Montmorency, 1st Duke of Montmorency: Departure from court

 While the Emperor was occupied with his campaign into al-Ḥafṣiyūn controlled Tunis in June 1535, François did little to take advantage of his rival's absence.
 Montmorency had promised the Imperial ambassador that France would not exploit the Emperor's absence.
 Admiral Chabot and the war party at court were incensed, and Montmorency found it necessary to retire to Chantilly, leaving Chabot ascendent by default.
 François could have found himself in a diplomatically challenging position if he had followed the advice of the war party to attack while the Emperor was fighting the Muslims.

 His departure was not however a disgrace, and he remained in all his titles and pensions.
 In October he oversaw the convening of the local Languedoc Estates.
 He conducted an inspection of the legion of the province and ensured Narbonne's fortifications were up to an appropriate standard.

-After the French seizure of Savoia in early 1536, tensions skyrocketed with the Empire, northern Italy descending into an unofficial war.
-Chabot was made lieutenant-general of French controlled Piemonte.
+After the French seizure of Savoy in early 1536, tensions skyrocketed with the Empire, northern Italy descending into an unofficial war.
+Chabot was made lieutenant-general of French controlled Piedmont.
 However Montmorency now returned to the centre of government, arriving on 7 May.
-Soon thereafter Chabot was removed as lieutenant-general of Piemonte, replaced by the marchese di Saluzzo (marquis of Saluzzo).
+Soon thereafter Chabot was removed as lieutenant-general of Piedmont, replaced by the marchese di Saluzzo (marquis of Saluzzo).
 Saluzzo would not long be the French lieutenant-general as he defected to the Empire on 17 May.
-Humières became the lieutenant-general of Dauphiné, Savoia and Piemonte, meanwhile the Emperor decided to invade Provence.
+Humières became the lieutenant-general of Dauphiné, Savoy and Piedmont, meanwhile the Emperor decided to invade Provence.
 A day after his decision to launch an invasion on 14 July Montmorency was made 'lieutenant-general' on both sides of the mountains with powers that included troop mobilisation, the command of the forces on the ground and the ability to negotiate peace.